100phlecs/tailwind_formatter/README.md

 After that, run the formatter with `mix format`.

-If using different formatters on the template and you're running an Elixir version that supports multiple format plugins, it is suggested to list `TailwindFormatter` as the first extension.
-For the order by which the plugins are inserted are the order in which they are ran.
+Note: If you're using multiple formatters and you're running an Elixir version that supports multiple format plugins, keep in mind that the order by which the plugins are defined in the `plugins: []` array are the order in which they are ran.

 ### Setup multiple formatters for older versions